Indiana

 20. At what age is it no longer necessary to vaccinate an animal against rabies?

 • Within states that require rabies vaccine be administered, re-vaccination is required throughout life at the appropriate interval for the species indicated by State or local laws/regulations.
-Exemption is not authorized on the basis of age alone.
+In Indiana, rabies vaccination exemption is not authorized on the basis of age or for any other reason.

 21. Is rabies vaccination of a hybrid or exotic pet allowed or recognized?